-The Employment Equity Consultative Committee shall report annually to the University and the Faculty Association.
+The Employment Equity Consultative Committee shall meet at least four times throughout the year and report annually to the University and the Faculty Association.

-- 3.5 When recruiting academic staff members, the University shall: - ensure that all advertisements reflect the University's commitment to employment equity and encourage self-identification;

-- ensure whenever possible that search committees have appropriate gender representation from designated groups and an observer from outside the academic unit present during the deliberations; - ensure all search committee members are apprised of their responsibility for employment equity. - 3.6 The University shall undertake appropriate steps to redress historic imbalances in representation of designated groups.
-The parties agree that appropriate steps include but are not limited to advertising and making appointments, and shall not be deemed a violation of this Article. - 3.7 Further, the parties agree there shall be no harassment and/or discrimination practiced with respect to any academic staff member by reason of family relationship.
+- 3.6 When recruiting academic staff members, the University shall: - ensure that all advertisements reflect the University's commitment to employment equity and encourage self-identification; - ensure whenever possible that search committees have appropriate gender representation from designated groups and an observer from outside the academic unit present during the deliberations; - ensure all search committee members are apprised of their responsibility for employment equity. - 3.7 The University shall undertake appropriate steps to redress historic imbalances in representation of designated groups.
+The parties agree that appropriate steps include but are not limited to advertising and making appointments, and shall not be deemed a violation of this Article. - 3.8 Further, the parties agree there shall be no harassment and/or discrimination practiced with respect to any academic staff member by reason of family relationship.
 The parties agree that no members of the academic staff or officers of the University shall take part in formal discussions regarding the application of the terms and conditions of employment of a member of their families.
-In addition, a member may not employ, except with the approval of the President, any immediate family member in any capacity on a University-administered research grant that the member holds. - 3.7.1 The University maintains a Conflict of Interest and Conflict of Commitment policy. - 3.8 When an academic staff member faces harassment or discrimination, the member may seek redress through the Respectful Work and Learning Environment Policy of the University of Regina, the grievance/arbitration procedures of Article 21, or any other recourse allowed by law.
+In addition, a member may not employ any immediate family member in any capacity on a University-administered research grant that the member holds, except if within the terms of reference of the grant and with the approval of the member's Dean. - 3.
+9 The University maintains a Conflict of Interest and Conflict of Commitment policy. - 3.10 When an academic staff member faces harassment or discrimination, the member may seek redress through the Respectful Work and Learning Environment Policy of the University of Regina, the grievance/arbitration procedures of Article 21, or any other recourse allowed by law, which may include a change in physical location.

-The parties agree that harassment and/or discrimination as defined in the Respectful Work and Learning Environment Policy of the University of Regina may be the occasion of discipline.
+The parties agree that harassment and/or discrimination may result in discipline as per the process delineated in the Respectful Work and Learning Environment Policy of the University of Regina.
 A member who is disciplined may grieve any discipline imposed.

-The University, in consultation with the Occupational Health and Safety Committee, shall review the Respectful Work and Learning Environment Policy and Procedures every three years.
+The University, in consultation with the Occupational Health and Safety Committee, shall review the Respectful Work and Learning Environment Policy every three years.